Nebo15/renew/README.md

   - We use Docker since it allows to deploy binaries and run acceptance/performance tests against them in a release cycle.
   - We use Travis-CI to run tests and to build Docker containers.
   - We use Kubernetes clusters with many docker containers inside.
-  - We want Docker containers be as small as possible, Apline Linux is the best for it.
+  - We want Docker containers be as small as possible, Alpine Linux is the best for it.
   - We use Ecto and Phoenix (only in places where we need them), also we use RabbitMQ to guarantee message processing.

 So it includes: